NeuroTorch/NeuroTorch/README.md

 # About
-- NeuroTorch is developed to be easy to use, so that you can do simple things in a few lines of code.
-Moreover NeuroTorch is modular so you can adapt it to your needs relatively quickly.
-Thanks and stay tuned, because more is coming!

-- This package is part of a postgraduate research project realized by [Jérémie Gince](https://github.com/JeremieGince) and supervised by [Simon Hardy]() and [Patrick Desrosiers](https://github.com/pdesrosiers).
+This package is part of a postgraduate research project realized by [Jérémie Gince](https://github.com/JeremieGince) and supervised by [Simon Hardy]() and [Patrick Desrosiers](https://github.com/pdesrosiers).
 Our work was supported by: (1) [UNIQUE](https://www.unique.quebec/home), a FRQNT-funded research center, (2) the [Sentinelle Nord](https://sentinellenord.ulaval.ca/en) program of Université Laval, funded by the Canada